SAP/spartacus-docs/_pages/dev/context.md

 #### Values

-`values` will take a list of potential values that can be used.
+`values` will take a list of potential values that can be used by the application.
+The purpose of having a list is to allow for the ability to switch between values when required.

 In the case above, the languages available are `en (English), de (German), ja (Japanese), and zh (Chinese)`.
-Storing this list allows for the ability to easily switch between languages when required.

 **Note**: If there is no `default` value provided, the default value will be the first argument in the list which is `en (English)` in this case.